 Then, please call Campus Police at x5911 (405-208-5911).
 For non-emergencies, you can contact Campus Police at x5001 (405-208-5001)

 If you are experiencing a medical emergency off campus, please dial 911.

-If you are sick or injured, but it is not an emergency, please call Campus Health at 405-208-5090 for an appointment or utilize the Walk-In Hours for the Registered Nurse.
+If you are sick or injured, but it is not an emergency, please call Campus Health at 405-208-5090 for an appointment.
 We are usually able to get you in to see someone the same day you call.

 Medical Emergency means a sudden onset of a condition with acute symptoms requiring immediate medical care and includes such conditions as heart attacks, cardiovascular accidents, poisonings, loss of consciousness or respiration, convulsions or other such acute medical conditions.
 An illness or injury that you have had for 1 day or more is not an emergency.